GoldenGlow300/Shop/README.md

 * Celery is used for async tasking for sending emails after order completion.
 * Braintree is used as the payment processor
-* RabbitMQ as the message broker
+* RabbitMQ as the message broker for payments